Home » Physician Resources » Antimicrobial Stewardship Program

 Northern Health’s Antimicrobial Stewardship (AMS) Program development began in November 2014.
 Research was done to find out what was happening within BC as well as across Canada with regards to the development and operations of an AMS program within the acute care setting.
 A case was built based on the standards set by Accreditation Canada and the structure of Northern Health.
 Resource allocation was granted in October 2015 for a full time pharmacist lead (the AMS program Coordinator), data analyst support and a 0.4 FTE equivalent Medical Co-lead position with shared interest between the AMS program and the Infection Prevention and Control (IPC) program.

 In the beginning an AMS working group was established with interdisciplinary and regional representation to help guide and support the lead pharmacist in establishment of the framework for the AMS program.
 Now the AMS working group has become a permanent committee under the NH Medication Safety and Quality Committee and as the AMS Subcommittee.
 The position of Medical co-Lead for the AMS program and IPC was filled by our infectious disease expert Dr. Abu Hamour in March 2017.
 Plans for collaborative work with the co-leads will be commencing in quarter 1 of the 2017/18 FY.

-The AME program is fortunate to have the opportunity to collaborate with the Infection Prevention and Control Program lead by Regional Manager, Deanna Hembroff.
+The AMS program is fortunate to have the opportunity to collaborate with the Infection Prevention and Control Program lead by Regional Manager, Deanna Hembroff.
 Discussions between the co-leads have commenced and plans for staff education and quality improvement have begun.
 Readers will be able to find on the AMS page information relating to infection prevention reporting, accreditation, and online resources.

 Alicia Rahier, BSc.
 Pharm.
 ACPR *Away on maternity leave until Sept 2019

 NH AMS Program Coordinator